GrishaDev/Letsrun/README.md

 npm start
 ```

-create configure compose.env with help of .env.example
+create and configure compose.env with help of .env.example
 and run:
 ```sh
 docker-compose up -d --build